 In this post, we discuss another classic impossibility result.
 This time in the synchronous model.
 This lower bound shows that with $n \leq 3f$ parties, one cannot solve Byzantine agreement in the face of an adversary controlling $f$ parties.
 We show the version where $n=3$ and $f=1$.

-Informally this lower bound captures the following: if there are only three parties $A,B,C$ and say $B$ and $C$ blame each other for lying and provide no proof-of-malice to $A$, then $A$ has no way to decide between $B$ and $C$. $A$ has no way to know who to trust and agree with.
+Informally this lower bound captures the following: if there are three parties $A,B,C$, and $B$ and $C$ accuse each other without proof, then $A$ cannot decide whom to trust.

 Fisher, Lynch, and Merritt, 1985: It is impossible to solve synchronous agreement in a plain authenticated channels model if $f \geq n/3$.

-The high-level approach to the lower bound will be similar to our previous lower bound.
-We will use two powerful techniques: indistinguishability (where some parties can not tell between two potential worlds) and hybridization (where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments for a contradiction.).
+See our follow-up blog post for even stronger version of this lower bound.
+Our approach is similar to the previous lower bound, using two techniques: indistinguishability (where some parties can not tell between two potential worlds) and hybridization (where we build intermediate worlds between the two contradicting worlds and use a chain of indistinguishability arguments for a contradiction.).

 World 1:

 In World 1, parties $A$ and $B$ start with input 1.
-Corrupt party $C$ simulates the worlds of four players, $C, A’, B’, C’$ connected in a peculiar fashion as shown in the figure. $C$ starts with input 1 whereas, $A’, B’$ and $C’$ start with input 0.
-Thus, $B$ interacts with an instance of $C$ that starts with input 1 and $A$ interacts with an instance of $C$ (i.e., $C’$) that starts with input 0.
-Intuitively, by sending messages to $B$ based on what it receives from $A’$, $C$ is framing $A$ as if $A$ started with input 0.
-Similarly, $C’$ is framing $B$ by sending messages received from $B’$.
+Corrupt party $C$ simulates the execution of four players, $C, A’, B’, C’$ connected in a peculiar fashion as shown in the figure. $C$ starts with input 1 whereas, $A’, B’$ and $C’$ start with input 0.
+So $B$ interacts with $C$ starting at 1, while $A$ interacts with $C’$ starting at 0.
+Intuitively, $C$ frames $A$ as starting with 0, and $C’$ frames $B$ as starting with 0.
 The connections in the peculiar order ensures that the simulated parties can send appropriate messages to $A$ and $B$.

 Now, since validity property holds despite what the corrupt party $C$ does, $A$ and $B$ commit to 1.